 Our Craft Stick Wreath can be easily turned into a Fall and Thanksgiving themed activity!
 This simple wreath is made with regular and jumbo craft sticks that are colored with markers and water to give a blended look.
 Then simply glue the craft sticks to the included wreath shape.
 Everything you need to make the wreath is included in the kit.

 If you want to get even more creative like we did, add a festive message using jute string, oak tag, and the markers which are included in the kit.
 We also thought it would be fun to have some of our wood leaves hanging in the center.

 Fold a strip of white or tan paper accordian style to create the crust at the top.
 Glue the sides to the back of the kraft paper so you don’t block the holes.
-Then string jute through the kraft paper holes.
+Then string jute through the punched holes along the top edge of your pie slices.
 You can choose which types of pies you’d like to create.
 Here’s how we made the 4 you see here:

 - Pecan Pie: Use the broad side of a brown crayon to shade the craft paper a darker brown.
 Draw the pecan shapes with a brown permanent marker.
 Glue a cotton ball to the center for the whipped cream!